Skip navigation links

 ORDER Check for reducing maximum residual by val orders of magnitude.

-If Newton iteration is being used, this keyword specifies the convergence criterion within a Newton time step.
-The overall global convergence criterion is specified using the NEWTON keyword.
+If Newton iteration or dual time stepping is being used, this keyword specifies the convergence criterion within the inner time step loop.
+The overall global convergence criterion is specified using the TEMPORAL...CONVERGENCE keyword combination.